 Types of Funds

-We have a large variety of types of funds we can help establish.
+We have a variety of fund types we can help establish.

 What is an agency fund?